 Implants over the pectoralis muscle

 Breast augmentation over the chest muscle places the implants over the pectoral muscle so that they integrate ideally into the body’s existing tissue.
 This type of breast augmentation is preferred for aesthetic as well as practical reasons and is recommended to most patients.
 What speaks for this method is on the one hand a natural look.
 Most surgeons work in harmony with nature and want to retain the aesthetics of it.
 All volumetric fatty tissue of the female breast is located in front of the breast muscle.
 So why should an implant that is supposed to enlarge the breast be forced behind the muscle?
 Furthermore, the M. pectoralis (chest muscle) is a flat and flat tissue.
 The muscle is severed during an operation and the implant is pushed underneath.
 This leads to a strong and unnatural stretching, which is associated with great pain and a functional impairment.
 It loses by cutting about 25% of its strength.

 Admittedly, this does not occur too much in everyday life, but can lead to significant restrictions for women athletes.
 Furthermore, the muscle pushes on the implant with every movement.
 This can lead to unsightly deformation and material fatigue.
-Another not insignificant problem is that implants under the muscle often “stick” to the cutting line.
+Another not insignificant problem is that implants under the muscle in Turkey often “stick” to the cutting line.
 This leads to the so-called “double bubble” phenomenon in which a kind of edge forms in the lower part of the breast and leads to an unsightly change in shape of the breast.